neel-dey/AnyStar/README.md

 and then use further fast augmentations during training.
 - A training script `./train.py` to train a 3D [StarDist](https://github.com/stardist)
 network on the synthesized data.
+- An inference script `./infer.py` and a pretrained model to segment your own star-convex instances :)

 ## Citation